Vin7ag3/team5/README.md

 ## Description

 Interactive Full-Stack Application for selling of used goods.
-The marketplace or Post, features photos of products for sale via an infinite scroll interface.
-Buyers, products are featured by submitting their products and can be filtered by name, description, and price.
-On the seller side, products are displayed on a members cms which you can use to update, delete and manage products and receive payment for your products (this is future implemenation).
+The marketplace or Post, features photos of products for sale via an infinite scroll interface and displayed on a grid layout.
+Sellers, products are featured by submitting their products and can be filtered by name, description, and price.
+When logging from the menu (hamburger), listed products are displayed on a members content manager where you can use to update, delete, and manage products and receive payment (this is future implemenation).